-Before working at the diocese, I was the Assistant Director of the Office of Catechetics at Aquinas College, and was part of a program that educated catechists in three dioceses and two states.
+While the Assistant Director of the Office of Catechetics at Aquinas College, I was part of a program that educated catechists in three dioceses and two states.
 During those years, I taught over a thousand adults — parish catechists, school teachers, and interested adults– giving me a unique opportunity to experience the joys and sorrows of fellow Catholics from all backgrounds and walks of life.
-Those experiences shaped my approach to adult catechesis.
-I also find joy in volunteering to teach RCIA or speaking to various church groups.
+Those experiences shaped my approach to catechesis.
 I’ve spoken to audiences as diverse as high school students, business women, and members of the Roman Curia.
+I served for four years on National Advisory Board for the United States Council of Catholic Bishops, and I am currently Associate Editor of Integrated Catholic Life, where I write weekly.
 I have an almost-crazy love for the Church and I hope I’m serving Christ with the gifts He’s given me.

 Interested in having me come speak to your group?
 Click here.